-- 1. The Wooten firebox is a little short - 2.
+- 1. The Wootten firebox is a little short - 2.
 There are only two cab roof lights should have been three - 3.
-The cab back is open it should have been closed - 4.
+The cab back is open it should have been closed with a door - 4.
 The delta trailing truck is too short - 5.
 The trucks on the Bachmann USRA long tender (used on the M3s) are the wrong type - 6.
 The ladder on the Bachman USRA long tender is on the wrong side.

-For me these compromises didn't spoil the models, but points 2-6 could all be remedied with a little extra work if you think it is worth it.
+For me these compromises didn't spoil the models, but points 2-6 will all be remedied at some point in the near future.